๐Ÿง ๐Ÿ’›

 They said "I'm fine."
 But something is different.

-Your parent/caregiver has been quieter than usual tonight.
-He made dinner, helped with homework, but his face looks heavy.
-When you ask "are you okay?" he say "I'm fine" — too quickly.
+Your parent or caregiver has been quieter than usual tonight.
+They made dinner, helped with homework, but their face looks heavy.
+When you ask "Are you okay?" they say "I'm fine" โ€” too quickly.

 Benne Hart Says:

-Empathy with family members is often the hardest — because we know him so well, we think we already know what he feel.
+Empathy with family members is often the hardest โ€” because we know them so well, we think we already know what they feel.
 We stop noticing.
 But the people closest to us are sometimes the ones we see least clearly.

 What might "I'm fine" actually mean here?

-They're genuinely fine — sometimes people are just quiet
+They're genuinely fine โ€” sometimes people are just quiet

 They don't want to worry me